 Challenge for Cause

 Either the prosecution or defense may make a challenge for cause if there is a legal basis for why a juror cannot serve, for example, because of a bias revealed during the questioning of the juror.

 When a side makes a challenge for cause, they must give the reason for it.
 The parties are usually allowed an unlimited number of challenges for cause.

 The prosecution and defense can also make a limited number of peremptory challenges to exclude a juror without providing a reason.
 However, a party cannot make a peremptory challenge based on race, ethnicity, or sex.
 If it appears this has occurred, the opposing side can object to the challenge.

 Challenges are heard and decided by the judge during a process called “striking the jury.”
 Once the prosecution and defense have exhausted their challenges or both sides are happy with the jury, the jury is sworn in.

 In a criminal case in Alabama, the prosecution must prove the defendant is guilty beyond a reasonable doubt.
 In other words, if a jury is convinced that there is no other reasonable explanation that can be drawn from the evidence presented to them during the trial, they must find the defendant guilty.

 How a Criminal Defense Attorney in Wetumpka Can Strategically Use a Jury Trial

 The jury selection process is an important step in preparing your defense.
-An experienced criminal defense attorney at Stone, Britt, & Webb, LLC knows what questions to ask potential jurors to gauge who may be more sympathetic to your circumstances.
+An experienced criminal defense attorney at Stone & Britt, LLC knows what questions to ask potential jurors to gauge who may be more sympathetic to your circumstances.
 They can also assess and seek to exclude any biased jurors to ensure you receive a fair trial.